 From time to time, various potential and actual conflicts of interest arise from the investment and brokerage activities of Federated Investment Counseling and our related persons.
 We have established policies and procedures that we believe are reasonably designed to address conflicts of interest.
-(Please refer to "Performance-Based Fees and Side by Side Management" in Item 6 of this brochure for a further discussion of these conflicts of interest and how they are addressed.)
+(Please refer to "Performance-Based Fees and Side by Side

+Management" in Item 6 of this brochure for a further discussion of these conflicts of interest and how they are addressed.)
 When we provide recommendations (including recommendations related to security allocations) to Model Portfolio Management Services clients, our recommendations may be based on pricing sources that differ from the pricing sources used by the Sponsors, Platform Providers and/or Overlay Managers of such programs.
-This in turn may result in variations between the security allocations we provide to the Program Sponsor, Platform Provider and/or Overlay Manager in Model Portfolio Management Services client security allocations implemented by the Program Sponsor, Platform Provider and/or Overlay Manager in Model Portfolio Management Services client security allocations implemented by the Program Sponsor, Platform Provider and/or Overlay Manager in Model Portfolio Management Services client accounts.
+This in turn may result in variations between the security allocations we provide to the Program Sponsor, Platform Provider and/or Overlay Manager and the actual allocations implemented by the Program Sponsor, Platform Provider and/or Overlay Manager in Model Portfolio Management Services client accounts.